This article is part of The Ascender, the Highrise platform for articles and resources.

 Conflict resolution can take up valuable time during sessions and detract from the coaching experience, especially if the coach has to spend time addressing interpersonal issues.

-4. Lack of privacy and confidentiality
+4. Lack of Privacy and Confidentiality

-Coaching is a personal exercise that sometimes requires privacy and confidentiality.
+Coaching is a personal exercise that requires privacy and confidentiality.
 This is one area where coaching in a group session can fall short.

 It is not uncommon for clients to share personal information and experiences with others in a group setting.
 However, some individuals may feel uncomfortable being open or vulnerable in front of a group.